Letter 675: The boys have arrived.

 To Philagrius.
 (361)

-The boys have arrived.
-Whether they gained anything from their time at home, I cannot say.
-At any rate, they are now at their studies — the elder applying himself eagerly.
-About the younger, perhaps I shall write to you another time.
-For my part, I never stop reminding them of their father, believing there is no finer encouragement than hearing, again and again, whose sons they are.
+The boys have arrived; whether they gained anything from their stay at home, I do not know.
+At any rate, they are now engaged in their studies, the elder applying himself with eagerness; but about the other we shall perhaps write to you of these matters at some point.
+For I myself do not cease reminding them of their father, believing it the finest exhortation if they should often hear whose sons they are.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.